 Ah, the power of the pledge.
 As a quick reminder/clarifier, a donation is a set gift amount, given immediately.
 A pledge, however, is a commitment of future support for a specific cause or once a certain goal is met.
 Nonprofit organizations often rely on pledge donations for urgent fundraising campaigns and peer-to-peer fundraising—with the latter being our favorite.

-Peer-to-peer fundraising expands your base and builds community, but your supporters will need a great pledge form if you want them to raise some real money for your cause.
+Peer-to-peer fundraising campaigns expand your base and builds community, but your supporters will need a great pledge form if you want them to raise some real money for your cause.
 While a pledge form is similar to a regular online donation form, there are some key differences.
-You can see what we’re talking about with the pledge form template for nonprofits below.
+You can see what we're talking about with the pledge form template for nonprofits below.

 Example pledge form template for nonprofit